 The ACE Network

-Schools are required to use the ACE Network to support their educational mission to qualify to become an ACE Learning Center.
+ACE Learning Centers are required to use the ACE Network to support their educational mission.
 The Internet connection is used in a variety of ways – from supplying broadband to the classroom or learning lab to deliver educational curriculum, to providing a backup system for the campus or administration, to being a mobile connection when students or administrators are at home or on the move.

 Continuing education is in our name and our charter, and we maintain our focus by championing Learning Centers that go beyond the standard curriculum taught in schools.